iholloma/crdh/_essays/v01-04-mining-the-icc.md

 historical features well described in the literature.[^12] In the first phase of a typical ICC case, the tribe would have to prove title to their land.
-This involved historians and anthropologists conducting extensive research and writing monograph length expert witness reports over a number of years.
-Second, the government and tribes would determine valuation and liability for the land.
-Often with help from historians, accountants, and other experts.
+This involved historians and anthropologists conducting extensive research and writing monograph-length expert witness reports over a number of years.
+Second, the government and tribes would determine valuation and liability for the land, often with help from historians, accountants, and other experts.
 Finally, the Commission multiplied damages by interest rates over time.
 Three topics matched this typical ICC claims process: